 History and contents of creeds and confessions of the Christian faith, their expression in the distinctive doctrines of the various churches or denominations.
 Denominational origins, backgrounds and histories.
+Identical to Th 873.
 Three hours.
 Prerequisite: CH 671.

 CH 879-Seminar in Theological Classics.
 Studies in the theological works of great Christian writers.
 Identical to Th 879.
 Three hours.